marian-kadanka/woocommerce-product-price-based-on-countries/readme.txt

 Tags: price based country, dynamic price based country, price by country, dynamic price, woocommerce, geoip Requires at least: 3.8
 Tested up to: 4.5
-Stable tag: 1.5.9
+Stable tag: 1.5.10
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add multicurrency support to WooCommerce, allowing you set product's prices in different currencies based on country of your site's visitor.
+Add multicurrency support to WooCommerce, allowing you set product's prices in multiple currencies based on country of your site's visitor.

 == Description ==

-**WooCommerce Product Price Based on Countries** is a extension for WooCommerce that allows you to sell the same product in different currencies based on the country of the customer.
+**WooCommerce Product Price Based on Countries** is a extension for WooCommerce that allows you to sell the same product in multiple currencies based on the country of the customer.

 = How it works =